Japanese beetle

 About This Species

-Japanese beetle (Popillia japonica) is an invasive pest in North America and poses a severe threat to ecosystems and industries.
-Adult Japanese beetles can feed on over 300 species of plants, including many species of agricultural and horticultural importance.
-Adult beetles damage plants by skeletonizing leaves.
-Beetle larvae live underground and feed exclusively on the roots of turf and grasses, leaving patches of brown grass in otherwise healthy lawns.
+Japanese beetle (Popillia japonica) is an invasive pest in North America and poses a severe threat to ecosystems, agriculture and horticulture industries.
+These beetles can feed on over 300 species of plants, including many that are economically and ecologically important.
+If established in B.C., Japanese beetle could cause significant damage to turf, horticulture and agriculture.
+Adult beetles emerge in June, when temperatures consistently reach above 21°C, and damage plants by skeletonizing leaves, creating a lace-like appearance.
+Beetle larvae live underground and feed exclusively on the roots of turf, grasses, and plants leaving patches of brown dead grass in otherwise healthy lawns.

-Japanese beetles first established in North America in 1916 in the eastern United States and have since been slowly moving westward.
-Isolated populations occasionally appear in western states such as Washington and Oregon, though active eradication is underway.
-It is established in most Eastern provinces except Newfoundland.
+First detected in North America in 1916, Japanese beetle are now established across much of the eastern United States and Canada and have since been slowly moving westward.
+Isolated populations have appeared in western states such as Washington and Oregon, and similar to B.C., active eradication is underway.
 There are also some parts of Canada where Japanese beetle is unlikely to establish due to factors such as climate conditions.
-BC is the only province in Canada that is considered a “Japanese beetle pest-free” area.
+With low population numbers, B.C. is the only province in Canada that is considered a “Japanese beetle pest-free” area – and we want to keep it that way!.

 How to Identify

 Adult beetles are around 1 cm long, with a rounded oval shape and a hard shiny green exoskeleton and brown wing covers.
-The best defining characteristic of this beetle is the six tufts of white hairs running down either sides of the abdomen– no other beetle in BC has this pattern.
+The best defining characteristic of this beetle is the six tufts of white hairs running down each side of the abdomen – no other beetle in BC has this pattern.

 Refer to the Japanese Beetle Look-alikes Factsheet to compare the Japanese beetle with similar looking insects found in BC.